Johannestegner/ayo/rfcs/moderation-log.md

 representatives.

-The Moderation Team reserves the right to scrub any existing lines at will, based on team consensus, at their best judgment, but unless the matter is absolutely extreme, must retain basic information about events as mentioned above.
+The Moderation Team reserves the right to scrub any existing lines at will, based on team consensus, at their best judgment.
+Unless the matter is absolutely extreme, the log entry must retain basic information about events as mentioned above.